Kernel-SDF: An Open-Source Library for Real-Time Signed Distance Function Estimation using Kernel Regression: Experiments

 \subsection{SDF Accuracy}

 We evaluate SDF and gradient accuracy using Mean Absolute Error (MAE) across three regions: \textit{All} points, \textit{Near} ($\le 0.2$m from surface), and \textit{Far} ($>0.2$m).
-To isolate distance accuracy from occupancy misclassification (e.g., by FIESTA), we compare the absolute values of predicted and ground-truth SDFs.
-Table \ref{table:sdf_metrics} summarizes these results. \methodname consistently achieves the lowest MAE for both SDF values and gradients across nearly all datasets and regions.
-While FIESTA is competitive on the Replica dataset, its accuracy degrades significantly on Cow and Lady and Newer College due to sensor noise.
-Voxblox and iSDF exhibit higher errors, likely due to voxel discretizations and over-smoothing, respectively.
-Notably, while VDB-GPDF outperforms Voxblox in distance accuracy, its gradient MAE is the highest among all methods, indicating poor gradient estimation.
+To isolate SDF accuracy from occupancy misclassification (e.g., by FIESTA), we compare the absolute values of predicted and g.t.
+SDFs.
+As summarized in Table \ref{table:sdf_metrics}, \methodname consistently achieves the lowest MAE for both SDF values and gradients across nearly all datasets and regions.
+FIESTA is competitive on Replica but degrades significantly on Cow\&Lady and Newer College due to sensor noise.
+Voxblox and iSDF exhibit higher errors due to voxelization and over-smoothing, respectively.
+Notably, while VDB-GPDF outperforms Voxblox in SDF accuracy, its gradient MAE is the highest among all methods.

-Our method's superior performance in the "Near" region opens the possibility for applications to manipulation and navigation, while its accurate long-range predictions and gradients may facilitate path planning and optimization-based control.
+\methodname's superior performance in the \textit{Near} region supports manipulation and navigation, while its accurate long-range predictions and gradients facilitate path planning and optimization-based control.
+In addition to SDF values, we evaluate the predicted sign (i.e. occupancy) against the ground truth on Replica and summarize the key findings here.
+Far from the surface, the sign is clear and every method exceeds $99\%$, so only the near-surface region is discriminating.
+Taking free space as the positive class, precision is important because it corresponds to low false-free (collision) rate. \methodname showed the highest near-surface precision, ranking first in 5 of 8 scenes and staying above $99\%$ everywhere, whereas VDB-GPDF showed $69$--$82\%$ precision, labeling nearly all near-surface points as free, yielding the highest false-free rate among all methods.
+The BHM sign prediction is therefore accurate and, importantly, conservative: it rarely mislabels occupied space as free, supporting collision avoidance and justifying the deterministic-sign treatment in the back-end.